jalex-stark/lean-at-MC2020/_sources/source/introduction.rst

-Clicking on the ``try it!`` button in the upper right corner will open a copy in a window so that you can edit it, and Lean provides feedback in the ``Lean Goal`` window.
+Clicking on the ``try it!`` button in the upper right corner will open a copy in a window so that you can edit it, and Lean provides feedback in the ``Lean Infoview`` window.
-There are several exercises in these notes to be done this way.
+We use this feature to provide exercises inline in the notes.
+We recommend attempting each exercise as you go along.

 These notes are designed for a 5-day Lean crash course at Mathcamp 2020.
 On Days 1 and 2 you'll learn the basics of type theory and some basic ``tactics`` in Lean.